Living Room in London at Spitalfields Music Summer Festival

 The unique and basement-like acoustic of Village Underground complemented the fusion sounds of Living Room in London, making for an enjoyable if atypical concert experience.

-For further information about Living Room in London and future events visit here.
+For further information and future events visit Living Room in London’s website here.

 Watch Living Room in London – live at LSO St. Luke’s here: